firulais/presets-for-acdsee/README.md

-# Firulais Preset Collection for ACDSee Ultimate 2018 for Windows
+# Firulais Preset Collection for ACDSee(r) Ultimate 2018 for Windows

 # What is it?
-ACDSee Presets to be used with Ultimate 2018 for Windows
+Presets to be used with ACDSee(r) Ultimate 2018 for Windows

 # Who may use this?
 * Users who want to apply some effect to their photos (fx presets)